Nymphenburg Palace: Northern pavilions and wings

-The Inner Northern Pavilion is generally inaccessible, here was Max Emanuel's "appartement de parade".
-The Outer Northern Pavilion houses the chapel, whose ceiling painting deals with the life of St. Mary Magdalene.
+The Inner Northern Pavilion, the later so-called Crown Prince Building, is generally inaccessible.
+Here was Max Emanuel's appartement de parade and its representative rooms are today used by the Wittelsbach Compensation Fund.
+The upper floors serve as living quarters for the respective head of the House of Wittelsbach.
+The Outer Northern Pavilion houses the chapel, whose ceiling painting by Joseph Adam von Mölk deals with the life of St Mary Magdalene.
 It was already begun in 1702 by Antonio Viscardi from the design by Enrico Zuccalli.

-Further north is the third pavilion, the Gardemeublebau from 1723, which served for the Cue sports and the Jeu de Passe during the period of its origin.
+Further north is the third pavilion, the Gardemeublebau from 1723, an elongated building which served during the period of its origin for the Cue sports and the Jeu de Passe, a ball game inspired by Pall-mall, which was invented by Max Emanuel himself and was played indoors and outdoors.
+Today the Duke of Bavaria's administration is located here.
 It is connected to the north wing by the northern corridor of 1739.

 Since 1990, the Museum of Man and Nature has been housed in the North Wing.
 The Hubertus Hall upstairs served for concerts.
 Today the Hubertus Hall, the Orangery Hall, and the Johannis Hall in the North Wing as well as the Iron House in the park can be booked for parties, concerts, conferences and other functions.
 From 1835 the Mary Ward Elementary School was in the adjoining Outer North Wing of the castle.
 Founded by Mary Ward, it paved the way for a better education for girls.
 Mary Ward came after travelling from Rome to Munich in 1627 and was sponsored by Elector Maximilian I. King Ludwig I finally invited the girls' school to the Nymphenburg Palace in 1835.